Alexander True

-Alexander True (born 27 July 1997) is a Danish professional ice hockey centre currently playing for JYP Jyväskylä in the Liiga.
+Alexander True (born 17 July 1997) is a Danish professional ice hockey player who is a centre for JYP Jyväskylä of the Liiga.

 Born and raised in Denmark, True played for the Rungsted Ishockey Klub and Gladsaxe SF in the Danish Division 1 before moving to North America.
 He played three seasons of major junior hockey with the Seattle Thunderbirds in the Western Hockey League before turning professional with the San Jose Barracuda in the American Hockey League (AHL).

 Playing career

 Amateur

 Following the 2013–14 season, True was drafted in the first round, 48th overall, by the Seattle Thunderbirds in the Western Hockey League (WHL).
 He joined the Thunderbirds for the 2014–15 season and made his debut with the team on 19 September 2014.
 In his debut, he scored his first WHL goal to lead the Thunderbirds to a 4–1 win over the Portland Winterhawks.
 By December, True had accumulated five goals and five assists for 10 points through 30 regular-season games.
 His playing ability earned him a spot on Team Denmark for the 2014 World Junior A Challenge and the 2015 World Junior Ice Hockey Championships.
 While True would miss significant time to recover from an arm injury, he finished his rookie season with six goals and six assists through 38 regular season games and two goals in six playoff games.

 After remaining undrafted in the 2015 NHL entry draft, True returned to the Thunderbirds for their training camp ahead of the 2015–16 season.
 He immediately improved on his rookie seasons total by amassing 10 goals and eight assists for 18 points through his first 27 games.
 On 8 December, True was named to Team Denmark's preliminary roster for the 2016 World Junior Ice Hockey Championships.
 He finished the season with 14 goals to help the Thunderbirds clinch a 45–23–4 record, the second most wins in franchise history.
 During the 2016 WHL Championship, True tallied two goals to stave off elimination in Game 4.
 He scored again the following game but the Thunderbirds fell 8–4 to the Brandon Wheat Kings.
 True finished the playoffs with six goals and four assists through all 18 games.